Generic Name: silodosin (SIL oh DOE sin)

 a condition for which you take a diuretic or "water pill"; or

 if you are on a low-salt diet.

-Silodosin can affect your pupils during cataract surgery.
-Tell your eye surgeon ahead of time that you are using this medicine.
+Silodosin can affect your pupils.
+If you have cataract surgery, tell your surgeon ahead of time that you use silodosin.

 Silodosin is not approved for use by anyone younger than 18 years old.